flybywiresim/website/src/posts/all-the-downloads.md

 ---
-title: 'Infrastructure and impact of an improved cockpit'
+title: 'All the Downloads!
+A Story of a Large Release'
 date: '2023-12-25'
 authors:
   - 'straks'